 Welcome to the Wagner family homepage

-The Wagner family is a historically established family with Scandinavian roots and European influence.
+The Wagner family is a family steeped in tradition, with Scandinavian roots and European influences.
 Its history is deeply rooted in Northern Europe and has been documented since the 17th century through continuous entries in various European registers of nobility.

-In addition to the Scandinavian lines, an independent British line developed in the 18th and 19th centuries, contributing to the family's international network and significance.
-These connections reflect the historical exchange between Scandinavia and the United Kingdom and have shaped the family's social, cultural and economic position over generations.
+Alongside the Scandinavian branches, a distinct British branch developed in the 18th and 19th centuries, contributing to the family’s international network and standing.
+These connections reflect the historical exchange between Scandinavia and the United Kingdom and have shaped the family’s social, cultural and economic standing across generations.

-Today, the Wagner family stands for the conscious cultivation of its historical heritage, for cultural and social commitment, and for a tradition-conscious yet future-oriented attitude in the European context.
+Today, the Wagner family stands for the conscious preservation of its historical heritage, for cultural and social engagement, and for an attitude that is both tradition-conscious and forward-looking within the European context.

 In light of recent events and as a warning against a certain ‘Lord’ Evan Stevens, the self-proclaimed 25th Baron of Patrixbourne

-On 1 April 2026, we were contacted by email by a dubious gentleman named ‘Lord’ Evan Stevens, who claimed not only to be a direct descendant of Edward III, but also, by right of birth, the 25th Baron of Patrixborne.
-This claim alone is embarrassing and utterly ridiculous.
+On 1 April 2026, we were contacted by email by a gentleman calling himself ‘Lord’ Evan Stevens, who not only claimed to be a direct descendant of Edward III, but also to have an alleged birthright to the title of 25th Baron of Patrixborne.
+These claims are false, embarrassing and completely fabricated.
+We have learnt from the honourable Lord Breadford, the 7th Earl of Bradford, that this individual has absolutely no right to call himself ‘Lord’.

-We now issue an explicit warning regarding this gentleman.
+We are therefore issuing an explicit warning regarding this gentleman.

-As the sole evidence for his claim, he sent an obscure “certificate of registration” from the Manorial Society of England & Wales.
-As we have established, this private society registers anything and anyone without verifying the truth or legality of the claims.
+To date, the only evidence he has produced for his utterly ridiculous claim is a laughable ‘certificate of registration’ from the Manorial Society of England & Wales (MSoWE).
+This private society registers anything and anyone without verifying the accuracy or legitimacy of the information provided.

 A story that fascinates

 Immerse yourself in the deep-rooted history of the Barony of Patrixbourne.
-For centuries, events and personalities have shaped this land.
+For centuries, events and figures have shaped this land.
+It is important to us to keep this history alive, as it forms a vital part of Britain, and England in particular.
 Discover what makes our barony so special and why it attracts history enthusiasts from all over the world.

 The unique heritage